 “Let every person be quick to hear, slow to speak, slow to anger; for the anger of man does not produce the righteousness of God.”– James 1:19–20 (ESV)

-This isn’t a ban on emotion; it’s a better rhythm—listen first, then speak, then decide what to do with the heat you feel.
+God offers a better rhythm: listen first, then speak, then decide what to do with the heat you feel.
 Slowness creates room for God’s presence to reach us.

 Paul points to honest acknowledgment without letting anger steer the ship: